• About

 Board Evaluation

-• the manner in which the Board is run, and operates as a team;
+• the manner in which the Board is run and operates as a team;

-• the skills experience and independence of the Board;
+• the skills, experience and independence of the Board;

 • the strategy of the business;

-• the risks to the business;
+• the risks facing the business;

 • the Company’s ethical values and behaviours; and